RSGInc/HPMS-Score-Card-Generator/_todo.md

 ## 2021

-1) Drop CAPACITY and PEAK_CAPACITY entirely from all pages
+1) DONE: Drop CAPACITY and PEAK_CAPACITY entirely from all pages

 2) DONE: LAST_OVERLAY_THICKNESS - value for every sample: DONE